Best printer brands Should I buy an Epson printer?

 There are plenty of Epson printers to choose between.
 Here’s our rundown of Epson’s main printer ranges.

-A huge range with a variety of intended targets, often alluded to with names such as the Stylus Photo PX730WD - aimed at photography fans - as well as the Stylus Office range, provides more multipurpose devices designed for general productivity tasks, with more focus on text than images.
+A huge range with a variety of target audiences, alluded to with names such as the Stylus Photo PX730WD - aimed at photography fans - and Stylus Office models - multipurpose devices designed for general productivity tasks, with more focus on text than images.

-As well as the main categories, Epson also adds prefixes and suffixes to provide more details on included functions.
+Epson adds prefixes and suffixes to provide details on included functions.
 'X' means it's an all-in-one printer, 'S' denotes general purpose printers, a 'P' prefix is for photo friendly, while,'B' is for business models that probably won't have memory card slots and preview screens.
-'F' in the suffix means the machine can fax, 'W' denotes wi-fi connectivity and 'D' identifies printers that can print on both sides of a sheet of paper.
+An 'F' suffix means the machine can fax, 'W' denotes wi-fi and 'D' identifies printers that can automatically print on both sides of a page.

 Designed for home users wanting a multifunction device that's not too big, the Expression 'Small-in-One' range is compact and can print, copy and scan.
 Further up the range, there are larger models that include more connectivity for printing over the web, or wirelessly in the home.

 As the name suggests, the Workforce range is aimed squarely at business use, although there are models that start from £80, so you don't need to be Richard Branson to bag a business model.